qkost/raiders-of-the-lost-dice/Encounters/15 Stonecage Cliffs Underdark.md

 #### Features

-- **Scrying Devices**: Allow real-time observation of distant locations.
+- **Scrying Mirror**: Shallow bowl with ewer of water used for scrying
-- **Magical Map**: Shows troop movements and enemy positions.
+- **Magical Map**: Map of Ilhara-Vel and surronding underdark.
+Location an accessiblity of [[Zunda'i-Miir]] clearly marked
-- **Secret Compartments**: Hold emergency supplies and escape routes.
+- Books on political/financial records, troop movements

 ### 4. Servant's Quarters